Princeville Climate Partners II Ltd: Sustainability‐related disclosures at entity level

 Princeville does not formally consider PAIs of investment decisions on sustainability factors within the meaning of Article 4(1)(a) of SFDR.

-Notwithstanding the aforementioned barrier to the identification and prioritisation of PAIs, Princeville will re-evaluate this position on a periodic basis, giving due consideration to market developments.
+Notwithstanding the aforementioned barrier to the identification and prioritization of PAIs, Princeville will re-evaluate this position on a periodic basis, giving due consideration to market developments.